misiektoja/spotify_monitor/docs/usage.md

 <a id="webhook-notifications"></a>
 ## Webhook Notifications

-The setup wizard's recommended choice sends active, inactive and error alerts.
-Choose the custom option in the wizard if you want to decide one by one.
+The setup wizard recommends webhook alerts for active, inactive and error events.
+Choose the custom option to select events individually.

 You can also change the settings yourself in `spotify_monitor.conf` or use a command-line option for one run: